BioinformaNicks/Bioinformatics-training-collection/README.md

     - Udemy (Only buy courses when in sale - which is very often.
 Courses are in sale about every two-three days, for < 13 euro)
         - [Linux Shell Scripting: A Project-Based Approach to Learning](https://www.udemy.com/course/linux-shell-scripting-projects/)
         - [Linux Administration: The Complete Linux Bootcamp for 2022](https://www.udemy.com/course/master-linux-administration/).
 This course goes far beyond the required knowledge on bash that is usually necessary for computational biology, but is an exceptional resource for those that want to learn Linux (system) administration.
-    - [Datacamp](https://www.datacamp.com/) has a lot of courses on R, and you can get a free 3 months premium through a Github Educational account.
+    - [Datacamp](https://www.datacamp.com/) has some courses on Bash, and you can get a free 3 months premium through a Github Educational account.
 Use at own moral risk: DataCamp has been implicated in a sexual harassment scandal.
 - Free
     - [Linuxjourney](https://linuxjourney.com/).
 This is a small text-based course, and for learning Bash, it is advisable to complete the Grasshopper section
     - Coursera